nilearn/nilearn/doc/introduction.rst

 Installing nilearn
 ====================

-Installing the Python scientific environment
+Installing the scientific Python environment
 ----------------------------------------------

-We recommend that you **install a complete scientific Python distribution**, and not download the bare Python.
-Indeed, the scientific Python tool stack is rich.
-Installing the different packages needed is time-consuming and error prone.
+We recommend that you **install a complete scientific Python distribution**, rather than downloading the bare Python.
+Given the richness of the scientific Python tool stack, installing the various required packages may be time-consuming and error prone.

 :Windows and MacOSX:
   We suggest you to install 64 bit Anaconda_.

   `Enthought Canopy`_, `PythonXY <http://code.google.com/p/pythonxy/>`_ are
+  alternative options.
-  other options.
-Enthought Canopy Express, the free version, should cover all the required packages.
+  Enthought Canopy Express (download the free version) should provide the entirety of required packages.

 :Linux:
-  While Anaconda_ is available for Linux, most recent linux distributions come with the packages that are needed for nilearn.
+  While the Anaconda_ distribution is available for Linux, most recent linux distributions come with all packages that are needed for nilearn.
-  Ask your system administrator to install, using the distribution package manager, the following packages:
+  Kindly ask your system administrator to install the following packages using the distribution package manager:

     - scikit-learn (sometimes called `sklearn`, or `python-sklearn`)
     - matplotlib (sometimes called `python-matplotlib`)